 by Robin Strathdee.
 Originally posted on Whole30.com.

 When last we chatted about your kiddos, we talked about three different strategies for implementing a Good Food policy in your kitchen.
-Today, we’re gonna talk a little bit about what to expect once you begin to make those changes.
-While they can’t always articulate how they feel, our kids go through the same anxieties and discomforts as we adults do when we change the food on our family’s plates.
-The timing and outcome of these phases will absolutely vary based on your food-shift strategy, your kids’ ages and personalities, and how you (as the grown-up) handle each phase.
+Today, we’re gonna talk about what to expect once you begin to make those changes.
+Kids undergo the same anxieties and discomforts as we adults do when we change the food on our family’s plates.
+The timing and outcome of these phases will vary based on your strategy and your kids’ ages and personalities.
+You can help them navigate each phase!

 Phase I: Anxiety

 There is a level of anxiety associated with the complete dietary revolution that is Good Food.
 We often hear new Whole30ers comment that they’re “frexcited” (frightened + excited) to kick off their 30 days.
-They’re excited for the positive changes they know are coming, but they’re terrified of giving up the foods they’ve come to depend on for nourishment and comfort.
+They’re excited for the positive changes they know are coming.
+They’re terrified of giving up the foods they’ve come to depend on for nourishment and comfort.

 Imagine things from your kids’ perspective.
 I mean, we know that we’re making better choices, but all they know is that foods that were okay to eat yesterday are nowhere to be found today.
-In fact, the anxiety level may actually be higher for our kids because until they’re earning their own money, they have almost no control over what food makes it into the cart and onto their plates.
+In fact, the anxiety level may actually be higher for our kids because they have almost no control over what food makes it into the cart and onto their plates.

 During this first phase, expect your kids to be a little more “sensitive” around meal times.
-They may fuss about seemingly unimportant things, like the placement of each food on the plate, the amount of sauce or dressing on an item, or portion size.
+They may fuss about seemingly unimportant things.
+This may include the placement of each food on the plate, the amount of sauce or dressing on an item, or portion size.
 They may look at foods they’ve eaten happily in the past with a newfound suspicion.
 For example, broccoli was okay every once in awhile, but now that macaroni and cheese is no longer an option, how much broccoli will we have to eat?